jonathantsang/jonathantsang.github.io2/my-story/my-story.md

 {% include photo2.html img1="/my-story/pictures/s19/20.JPG" img2="/my-story/pictures/s19/8.JPG" size="60%" caption="Aburi sushi from Green Leaf Sushi.
 My Uncle's shiba inu named 'Yoshi'" %}

 {% include photo2.html img1="/my-story/pictures/s19/17.JPG" img2="/my-story/pictures/s19/18.JPG" caption="On the long weekend I was able to plan a trip to Seattle with the other interns.
-Met up with my friend Austin who was in Seattle.
+Met up with my friend Austin who was in Seattle (We took the photo by the gum wall in Seattle).
 Also took a photo of a sticker that I saw a few times in Seattle saying 'go home tech bro'" %}

 {% include photo2.html img1="/my-story/pictures/s19/16.JPG" img2="/my-story/pictures/s19/15.JPG" caption="Climbing Grouse Grind in ~1:29 with Andrew.
 Marutama ramen with extra chasu." %}